Digital infrastructure · Built once, owned forever

 01 — TRANSFORMATION

-A textbook in.
+A document in.
 A structured module out.

 02 — BILINGUAL